 Where to stay in Heraklion

-- The foodie traveler, with an interest in the cultural aspect of the island, the best place to stay is Legacy Gastro Suites.
+- For the foodie traveler, with an interest in Crete’s culture, the best place to stay is Legacy Gastro Suites.

-- Travelers looking for the best sea views in town will find themselves at home in Lato Boutique Hotel.
+- Travelers looking for Venezian port views will find themselves at home in Lato Boutique Hotel.